Comprehensive megafauna guide (2024)

 • Hierophant’s huge radial attacks mean that it can be lured around lavaland to effectively mine for you.
 Just don’t get gibtonited.

 • Hierophant’s attacks will aggro other entities that aren’t bosses.
 You can get it to fight goliaths and watchers, farm tendrils and purge swarmer nests among other things.
 You will have to lure it so that it hits them with an attack though.
+Hiero will not attack other bosses.

 • If there’s gibtonite around the arena, Hierophant’s attacks might detonate it and knock you down if you are too close.
 This usually also requires the gibtonite to be both extremely close and high-powered.
+Just clear the perimiter before fighting it.

 Blood-Drunk Miner